JorgePe/recordplayer/README.md

 After the proof of concept, I've made a few modifications on the original model (but it is still based on PV Productions model):
-- better stability and vibration isolation
+- better stability and some vibration dampening
 - improved "platter" with a kind of rubber mat
 - longer tonearm with a J-shape and cable guidings
 - an adjustable "headshell" (2 DoF)
 - a very small change on the end of record detection
 - a RPM selector (33/45)
-- modified the tonearm stand so it locks
+- modified the tonearm stand so it can lock

 My code now:
 - progressively starts and stops the turntable rotation